 Pelvic surgery or treatment may lead to watery flatulence or accidental leakage from the bowels.
 This normally only affects a person while they are recovering from their treatment.

 Conditions that affect nerve function

 Certain health conditions that interfere with nerve function around the rectum may lead to watery flatulence.
-Impaired nerve function in this area of the body may reduce feeling and control over bowel movements.
+Impaired nerve function in this area of the body, known as neurogenic bowel dysfunction, may reduce feeling and control over bowel movements.

-Some infections can cause people to have loose stools or diarrhea.
+Some infections, such as gastroenteritis, can cause people to have loose stools or diarrhea.
 If someone has gas while they have diarrhea, it may come out as a watery fart.

 Wet farts may be a sign that a toddler or child is experiencing one of the health conditions this article explores above.
-A parent or carer can make a note of any related symptoms and speak to a doctor about the possible cause.
+A caregiver can make a note of any related symptoms and contact a doctor about the possible cause.

 If a baby is on breastfed milk, their stools will be loose and runny.
 If a baby is on formula milk, their stools will be thicker with a consistency similar to peanut butter.